-The evolution of topographic parameters for simulations with oscillating mean annual precipitation and two different constant surface vegetation covers (V=10 or 70%, Fig. 12) show a less extreme and smaller temporal change in erosion rate to variations in precipitation compared to the previous discussed effects of oscillating vegetation cover (Fig. 11).
-In Fig. 12a, the mean basin relief results for V = 10% and oscillating precipitation show small variations (+4.9 m to -3.8 m) 467 in relief around a mean of 269 m, which is similar to the mean relief prior to the onset of oscillations at 5,000kyrs.
-For simulations with V = 70% the change in relief is slightly more pronounced with factor of 1.1 adjustment to a new mean 468 469 (380 m from 418 m) in steady-state conditions.
-The evolution of topographic slope (Fig. 12b) for V = 10% simulations 470 shows a factor of 1.05 adjustment to a new dynamic equilibrium (from 11.2° to 10.6°).
-For V = 70% the mean slope 471 values do not significantly change from steady-state to transient conditions.
-Mean channel steepness (Fig. 12c) for 472 V=10% shows a factor of 1.01 -adjustment (from 108 $m^{-0.9}$ to 110 $m^{-0.9}$), and would be difficult to measure in reality.
-The 473 amplitude of oscillation is 4 m^{-0.9} for both negative and positive amplitudes.
-For $V{ini} = 70\%$ simulations a factor 1.1 change 474 in channel steepness occurs (from $171 \text{ m}^{-0.9}$ to $152 \text{ m}^{-0.9}$) with amplitudes of $4.5 \text{ m}^{-0.9}$ for both positive and negative changes.
-Thus, although fFigure 12 illustrates changes in topographic metrics that result from oscillations in precipitation occurring 475 476 around vegetation covers of 10 and 70%, These changes are significantly smaller than those predicted for constant 477 precipitation, but oscillating vegetation conditions (Fig. 10).
+The evolution of topographic parameters for simulations with oscillating mean annual precipitation and two different 445 446 constant surface vegetation covers (V=10 or 70%, Fig. 12) show a less extreme and smaller temporal change in erosion 447 rate to variations in precipitation compared to the previous discussed effects of oscillating vegetation cover (Fig. 11).
+In Fig. 12a, the mean basin relief results for V = 10% and oscillating precipitation show small variations (+4.9 m to -3.8 m) 448 449 in relief around a mean of 269 m, which is similar to the mean relief prior to the onset of oscillations at 5,000kyrs.
+For 450 simulations with V = 70% the change in relief is slightly more pronounced with factor of 1.1 adjustment to a new mean (380 m from 418 m) in steady-state conditions.
+The evolution of topographic slope (Fig. 12b) for V = 10% simulations 451 452 shows a factor of 1.05 adjustment to a new dynamic equilibrium (from 11.2° to 10.6°).
+For V = 70% the mean slope 453 values do not significantly change from steady-state to transient conditions.
+Mean channel steepness (Fig. 12c) for V=10% shows a factor of 1.01 adjustment (from 108 m^{-0.9} to 110 m^{-0.9}), and would be difficult to measure in reality.
+The amplitude of oscillation is 4 m^{-0.9} for both negative and positive amplitudes.
+For $V{ini} = 70\%$ simulations a factor 1.1 change in channel steepness occurs (from 171 m^{-0.9} to 152 m^{-0.9}) with amplitudes of 4.5m^{-0.9} for both positive and negative changes.
+Figure 12 illustrates changes in topographic metrics that result from oscillations in precipitation occurring around vegetation covers of 10 and 70%.
+These changes are significantly smaller than those predicted for constant precipitation,

+- 459 but oscillating vegetation conditions (Fig. 10). - 460

-479 Erosion Rates
+461 Erosion Rates

-480 Predicted erosion rates from simulations with constant surface vegetation cover and oscillating mean annual precipitation 481 indicate different amplitudes of change around the mean erosion rate depending on the vegetation cover.
-For simulations 482 with V = 10% (Fig. 13, blue solid line) erosion rates oscillate symmetrically around the steady-state erosion rate 483 (0.2mm/yr).
-The maximum and minimum erosion rates of 0.42 and 0.01 mm/yr, respectively,- do not lead to a shift in the 484 mean value of erosion rates over time.result in no change in the mean rate.
-In contrast, predicted rates with a higher 485 vegetation cover of V = 70% (Fig. 13, blue dotted line) demonstrate an asymmetric oscillation in rates around the mean, 486 whereby the maximum in rates (0.43 mm/yr) has a larger difference above the mean rate, than do the minimums in the oscillation (0.12_mm/yr).
-For this higher vegetation cover scenario, a gradual increase decrease in the mean erosion rate 487 488 while-with time progresses occurs.
-Furthermore, the maximum and minimum erosion rates decline over several oscillation 489 periods.
-Taken together, these results indicate that oscillations in precipitation impact erosion with different magnitude 490 depending on the amount of vegetation cover.
-Areas with low vegetation cover demonstrate the highest and symmetric 491 oscillation of erosion rates due to changes in precipitation whereas in areas with high vegetation cover the effect of 492 negative changes in precipitation is dampened by vegetation.
+- 462 Predicted erosion rates from simulations with constant surface vegetation cover and oscillating mean annual precipitation 463 indicate different amplitudes of change around the mean erosion rate depending on the vegetation cover.
+For simulations 464 with V = 10% (Fig. 13, blue solid line) erosion rates oscillate symmetrically around the steady-state erosion rate (0.2mm/yr).
+The maximum and minimum erosion rates of 0.42 and 0.01 mm/yr, respectively, do not lead to a shift in the 465 mean value of erosion rates over time.
+In contrast, predicted rates with a higher vegetation cover of V = 70% (Fig. 13, 466 467 blue dotted line) demonstrate an asymmetric oscillation in rates around the mean, whereby the maximum in rates (0.43 468 mm/yr) has a larger difference above the mean rate, than do the minimums in the oscillation (0.12 mm/yr).
+For this higher 469 vegetation cover scenario, a gradual decrease in the mean erosion rate - 470 while time progresses occurs.
+Furthermore, the maximum and minimum erosion rates decline over several oscillation 471 periods.
+Taken together, these results indicate that oscillations in precipitation impact erosion with different magnitude 472 depending on the amount of vegetation cover.
+Areas with low vegetation cover demonstrate the highest and symmetric 473 oscillation of erosion rates due to changes in precipitation whereas in areas with high vegetation cover the effect of 474 negative changes in precipitation is dampened by vegetation.

-493 5.
+475 5.
 Discussion

 The previous results highlight different sensitivities to changes in either surface vegetation cover or mean annual precipitation.
-In the following, we synthesize the previous results and then build upon them to discuss the , over longer time scales, more common scenario of synchronous variation in both precipitation and vegetation cover.
+In the following, we synthesize the previous results and then build upon them to discuss the scenario of synchronous variation in both precipitation and vegetation cover.